 Environment Canada station sites are selected and operated by Environment Canada following their standards.
-Weather Innovations Incorporated (WIN) is responsible for site selection of their stations within a target area (usually a township) as provided by SCIC.
+Weather INnovations Consulting LP (WIN) is responsible for site selection of their stations within a target area (usually a township) as provided by SCIC.
 These target areas were selected by the Corporation to provide even geographic distribution of weather stations.
 SCIC has no direct influence over the exact location of the weather stations.

 WIN follows Environment Canada’s principles for locating stations.
 These guidelines state that sites should be as representative as possible of the surrounding areas, and should not be influenced by surrounding natural or man-made features, including minimum distances to obstructions such as buildings and trees.

 Our Resource Centre houses a multitude of relevant Crop Insurance maps, all located conveniently at your fingertips.